FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/oauth-device-grant-gaming.md

 After you enter your credentials and submit, you should see a success message:

-{% include _image.liquid src="/assets/img/advice/device-grant-gaming/device-grant-success.png" alt="The login screen." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/advice/device-grant-gaming/device-grant-success.png" alt="The success screen." class="img-fluid" figure=false %}

 ### Providing the Access Token